halmasieh/jarvis_data_eng_HomaAlmasieh/python_data_analytics/README.md

 - Plot monthly placed versus the canceled orders

-We can observe from the bar graph that the highest placement order is occurred in November 2011 and 2010, respectively.
+We can observe from the bar graph that the highest placement order is occurred in November 2011 and the same behaviour in November 2010.
 This could be a sign of a trend and if we would have available data for the following years, it is quite predictable.
 Similarly, the highest rate of cancelled orders has occurred in the two last months of the year.